Tingjun-Lei/Tingjun-Lei.github.io/_pages/about.md

 News
 ======
-- [09/2025] Our six papers has been accepted by <b>IEEE CARS</b>.
+- [09/2025] Our six papers has been accepted by <b>IEEE CARS 2025</b>.
 Congratulations, Ashwin and Samuel!

 - [08/2025] Our paper has been accepted by <b>NAPS 2025 Annual Conference</b>!